SingingTree/SeekOTron/README.md

 For the sake of grid coordinates, the bottom left space in the grid is x: 0 and y: 0, moving to the right increases the x value, moving up increases the y value.

+You can currently win each 'map', but there is no global win state for winning a certain number of maps.

 ### Writing Seek Lang

 Seek lang(guage) is a simple programming language created for telling the robot in the game to move around.
 The language has only a few concepts to wrangle: